protofire/filecoin-CID-checker/README.md

 ### Lotus processors

-BlockWatcher periodically checks network for new blocks.
+BlockWatcher periodically checks the network for new blocks.
-Every time new block occurs, watcher runs processors.
+Every time a new block occurs, watcher runs processors.

 #### DealsProcessor